AlfredGreene/WebRTC-Video-Chat-Application/README.md

 --allow-running-insecure-content

-Use HTTPS certificates while hosting to ensure that it works.
+Use SSL/TLS certificates while hosting to ensure that it works.